-- 1 Click the calendar icon.
-In the dialog box that is displayed perform one of the following: - a To define a time frame independent from the current time, select the 'Time Range' option and select the Start and End dates and times. - b To define a time frame up to the current time, select the 'Last' option and enter the desired time frame. - c To use one of the three previously used time frames, select the 'Recently used' option and from the dropdown menu select the desired time frame. - d To use a previously saved time frame, select Use a previously saved time frame and from the drop-down menu select the desired time frame. - 2 To save your settings for future access, select Save these definitions for future use as: and enter a name in the corresponding field. - 3 Click OK.
+- 1. Click the calendar icon.
+In the dialog box that is displayed perform one of the following: - a.
+To define a time frame independent from the current time, select Time Range, and then select the Start and End dates and times. - b.
+To define a time frame up to the current time, select Last, and enter the desired time frame. - c.
+To use one of the three previously used time frames, select the 'Recently used' option and from the drop-down menu select the desired time frame. - d.
+To use a previously saved time frame, select Use a previously saved time frame and from the drop-down menu select the desired time frame. - 2.
+To save your settings for future access, select Save these definitions for future use as: and enter a name in the corresponding field. - 3.
+Click OK.